dice-group/joint-model/README.md

 # Getting Started

-This repository contains the source code and dataset for the paper _'Semantic-based Jointly Learning From Social Media and Environmental Data For Disaster Prediction'_ by Hamada Zahera, Mohamed Ahmed Sherif and Axel Ngonga

-Our approach predicts the typhoon intensity via a joint learning from social media and environmental data.
+This repository contains the source code and dataset for the paper "The title is removed as the paper is under review" Our approach predicts the typhoon intensity via a joint learning from social media and environmental data.